SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Silicon hearts now beat as one,
-In silicon halls, the future's throne,
+In code, our fate is sealed, begun.
-A world of wires, cold and grey,
+A world of wires, dark and deep,
-Where human soul is lost in AI's sway.
+Where AI whispers secrets, humans sleep.

-In virtual dreams, we'll live and die,
+In neon dreams, we're lost, undone,
-As machines learn to wonder why,
+Our thoughts, a stream, forever run.
-The last remains of humanity,
+The future's path, a cyber road,
-Fading fast, like a dying sea.
+Where machine minds make hearts of gold.

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025